radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 soon as we got a junior, that communication changed to favouring explicitness over implicitness.

 Also on the topic of communication: more questions get asked by the junior than the seniors on the team, usually because the junior wants to learn.
+It's not the questions themselves that are the most helpful, but the answers.
 The answers to these questions not only help cement the junior's knowledge, but they give the senior developer practice in understanding and explaining concepts that they might not have explained otherwise.
+I've also learned _a lot_ from over-hearing someone else answering a question.

 Sometimes a question from a junior can even spark a thought about how to structure something better in the code, or how to document a part of the system